-Customer retention strategies are usually based off some sort of rewards & incentives system.
-For example, you may try to retain customers by rewarding them to continue to shop at your brand, or offer them discounts on consequent purchases or newly launched products.
+Customer retention strategies are usually based on some sort of rewards & incentives system.
+For example, you may try to retain customers by rewarding them to continue to shop from your brand.
+You might offer them discounts on consequent purchases or newly launched products.

 Not to confuse the two: customer retention is a measure of how many customers come back to make repeated purchases (even just one) from your brand, while customer loyalty measures your customer’s affinity and preference for your brand.

 But a successful customer retention strategy can nudge customers from simply being repeat buyers to being brand loyalists.
 If nothing else, a customer retention strategy will at least boost your chances of increasing brand loyalty!
 Better than simply hoping for a small measure of loyalty, isn’t it?

 A strong customer retention policy is woven into the fabric of the culture of the company.
 Take Amazon, for example – the fact that they put customers first is a notorious hallmark of is their culture and drilled into every employee’s job description.

 As a small business without a multi-billion-dollar operation to run like Amazon, making customer satisfaction part of your core means that you can go lean in other areas that focus on customer acquisition.

 You can run a small, lean marketing and advertising team, outsource work, and run a more tight-knit organization that moves cohesively.
 All because you hold the reins of what drives your success – customer satisfaction and retention.